Jelvibean/challenge/README.md

 - Depending on what library we are considering I would install bootstrap or Tailwind for our UI side of the app.
 Or we may have a custom inhouse library instead.
 - Install SASS for our CSS pieces.
 - If we use Redux, looking into Toolkit Query would be an option.
+- Eventually build check: Run your build script (e.g., npm run build) to ensure there are no errors
+- Add ability for your unit test to run at the build command.

 I am sure there is more but these are the ones I know from outside of Next and what I have the opportunity to have experience in.